Architectural History: Notes for Contributors

 If your article is provisionally accepted for publication you will be required to revise your text in accordance with comments made by the referee(s) and your allocated editor.
 In returning your revised text, you should enclose responses to the referee reports and to any comments from the editor, indicating how their advice has been followed or explaining why it has not been.
 If the revised text does not fully deal with the comments, publication may be delayed or abandoned.
 You are advised to resubmit your text as soon as possible to ensure it can be formally accepted in time for the next issue.

 We are now accepting proposals for special issues, consisting of a coherent group of shorter articles on a specific subject or theme.
 Although the collection may arise from conference proceedings or a similar event, the published version must conform in all respects to the standards of the journal.
 Each contribution should be fully illustrated and fully referenced.

-The proposal should make an intellectual case for the individual contributions, for the collection as a whole and for its inclusion in Architectural History.
+The proposal should provide a rationale for the individual contributions, for the collection as a whole and for its inclusion in Architectural History.
 If the proposal is accepted, the entire manuscript will be sent out for peer review.
 If accepted for publication, it will be co-edited with a member editorial team, with oversight of the whole resting with the Lead and Deputy Editors.